 Your teachers have told you for years that if you didn’t do the homework, you wouldn’t pass the test.
 That stands true to this day.
 If you happen to be considering leasing or buying a new vehicle, do your homework to make sure it’s the right one for you.
 Taking your lifestyle needs, finances and affordability into account will help you narrow down your choices.
 It always helps to take a test drive to make sure you like how the car drives and feels before signing all the papers.

 Socrates is often quoted as saying “True knowledge exists in knowing that you know nothing.”
 Although you might know a little, there’s always room to grow.
 If you don’t know the best way to accomplish something financially, seek resources to learn how to manage your money.
 For example, GM Financial offers education on financial literacy and how to build your credit through KEYS® by GM Financial.
 You can also look to mentors in your personal life who have realized success and ask them questions to help illuminate your path.

 Learn from your mistakes

-We all have our own scary financial stories to tell.
-It’s how we react to them and improve our habits that make us successful.
-Very few financial mistakes are impossible to recover from, so don’t let the bumps in the road get you down.
-Make a plan for recovery and don’t make the same mistake twice.
+We all have our own financial mistakes.
+It’s how we respond and improve that matters.
+Very few financial missteps are impossible to recover from, so stay positive.
+You have the power to change your path and not make the same mistake twice.
 Here’s to growing from all our past lessons.